Setting Button Actions

 Another way is to locate your app in iTunes Connect and copy the Apple ID.

-Deep Link opens to a configured screen within your app or on the web.
+Deep Link opens a screen in your app or website.
 The Deep Link must be configured before it will appear in the dropdown menu.
 See: Manage Deep Links.
 Select from the dropdown menu.

-If you selected a Deep Link template, each template segment field will be available to fill in.
+If you selected a Deep Link template, you can fill in each template segment.
 If no deep links have been predefined, you will see a link to the configuration documentation.

 Dismiss Message dismisses the In-App Message.